Last Updated on Samuel Franklinby

 - Recommended Level: 10 – 20

-A Fallout 3 DLC to complete a little later in your progression given players will have to face some tough fights in this location without their own equipment and thus rely on current stats and perks heavily.
-For melee or unarmed focused players you can obtain quite a number of decent weapons in these archetypes that will likely offer more damage than what you have available otherwise at this stage in the game.
+A Fallout 3 DLC to complete a little later in your progression as the dlc level requirements are quite steep given players will have to face some tough fights in this location without their own equipment and thus rely on current character stats and perks heavily.
+For melee or unarmed focused players you can obtain quite a number of decent weapons in these archetypes though for the effort that will likely offer more damage than what you have available otherwise at this stage in the game.

 In The Pitt DLC players are sent to a town known as The Pitt that is controlled by raiders with the leader rumoured to have discovered a cure for mutations.
 Starting this story driven adventure as a slave in the raider colony players will literally have to fight their way through enemies and the fighting arena known as the Hole to complete the storyline.